-As of July 1, 2012, multi-family complexes with more than 5 units are now required to recycle by California State law.
+As of July 1, 2012, multi-family complexes with 5 or more units are now required to recycle by California State law.

 Because recycling and greenwaste are half the price of trash, all buildings save money by recycling more and using smaller trash containers.

 How to Start / Stop / Change Service

 If you already know which containers and sizes you need, call Santa Barbara's citywide waste hauler, MarBorg Industries, at 805-963-1852

 If you need help determining collection frequency, container types and sizes, have inadequate space for containers, or want to optimize your recycling efforts, call the City at 805-564-5631.
 One of our recycling specialists will work with you and your residents to ensure that you have the most cost-effective, successful program possible.